Mampenda/javascript-sorting-demo/README.md

 `bubbleSort()`:
 This function implements the Bubble Sort algorithm.
 It repeatedly compares and swaps adjacent bars (if needed) until the bars are in the correct order.
 The function is asynchronous to allow for the visual updates (swapping bars) to be seen step-by-step.

+`quickSort()`
+This function implements the Quick Sort algorithm.
+It selects a "pivot" element (usually the last), partitions the bars by moving all those smaller than the pivot to the left of it and all those larger to the right.
+Then, it recursively sorts the left and right partitions until all elements are sorted.

 `swap()`:
 This function swaps the heights of two bars.
 It uses a setTimeout to add a 200ms delay, making the swapping action visible to the user.